gitbrent/SpRestLib/website/blog/2018-06-26-create-sharepoint-jquery-people-picker.md

 title: Creating SharePoint jQuery People-Picker with SpRestLib
 ---

-Create a fully-functional jQuery People Picker against your local SharePoint ActiveDirectory structure using only jQuery and SpRestLib.
+Create a fully-functional People Picker against your local SharePoint ActiveDirectory structure using jQuery-UI `autocomplete` and SpRestLib.

 <!--truncate-->